yeehaa123/elab/h2020/proposal/best practices_process documentation.md

 who?

-Johanna Barnbeck investigates the format of Scientific Research Trailer as a way to adequately communicate research practices to relevant audiences.
-Together with universities and research institutes she produces video sequences which use filmic language and do justice to the respective research topic and people who conduct the research.

-The Research Trailers are embedded in conference talks in order to give context information, serve as a
+Johanna Barnbeck is an artist, researcher and creative professional offering creative consulting for universities and research institutes who want to use audiovisual media in order to reach their relevant public.
+She develops concepts for film, photography and crossmedial art projects.
+Currently, she also works as an embedded researcher on the project Augmenting Masterpieces at the Rijksmuseum, which seeks to develop interfaces between the digital and the physical collection of the museum.